 David Bharucha, has served as our Chief Medical Officer since February 2022.
 Prior to becoming our Chief Medical Officer, Dr. Bharucha was with Allergan (a division of AbbVie as of 2020), where he held various roles, including serving as Vice President, R&D, Clinical Development Section Head from 2018 to 2021, as Associate Vice-President R&D, Clinical Development, Section Head from 2017 to 2018, and as Senior Director, Branded R&D Clinical Development from 2015 to 2016.
 Dr. Bharucha received his B.A.
 (Honors) degree in Biology from Haverford College.
-Dr. Bharucha received his Ph.D. degree in Biochemistry/Molecular Biology from the University of Chicago and his M.D.
-(Honors) degree from the University of Chicago, Pritzker School of Medicine.
+Dr. Bharucha received his Ph.D. degree in Biochemistry/Molecular Biology from the University of Chicago, Pritzker School of Medicine.